payloadcms/payload/examples/draft-preview/next-pages/README.md

 ### Payload

-First you'll need a running [Payload](https://github.com/payloadcms/payload) app.
-If you have not done so already, open up the `cms` folder and follow the setup instructions.
-Take note of your `serverURL`, you'll need this in the next step.
+First you'll need a running Payload app.
+There is one made explicitly for this example and [can be found here](https://github.com/payloadcms/payload/tree/master/examples/draft-preview/payload).
+If you have not done so already, clone it down and follow the setup instructions there.
+This will provide all the necessary APIs that your Next.js app requires for authentication.

 ### Next.js